tasket/wyng-backup/README.md

 ### Status

 Alpha stage, still in testing and development.
-Can only do full or incremental backups to local dom0 location.
+Can do full or incremental backups to local dom0 or VM filesystems.
 Do NOT rely on this program as your primary backup system!

 ### Operation